abinit/abinit/doc/tutorial/paral_gswvl.md

 the best distribution over processors will be obtained for, 1, 3, 7 and 21 processors.
 Create four different directories (with the number of processors for instance) and run four times ABINIT with the same input file, varying the number of processors in {1, 3, 7, 21}.

+    abinit tgswvl_1.abi >& log

 The speed-up is the ratio between the time with one processor and the time of a run with N processors.

-Assuming that the directories are called {01, 03, 07, 21}, one can grep the over-all time of a run and plot it in gnuplot with:
+Assuming that the directories are called {01, 03, 07, 21}, one can grep the over-all time of a run and plot it with the [gnuplot](http://www.gnuplot.info) graphical tool.
+Just issue:

+    gnuplot

+and, in `gnuplot` command line, type:

-    plot "< grep 'individual time' */log | tr '/' ' '" u 1:(ttt/$11) w lp t "Boron cluster", x t "Ideal speed-up"
+    plot "< grep 'individual time' */*.abo | tr '/' ' '" u 1:(ttt/$11) w lp t "Boron cluster", x t "Ideal speed-up"

-where `ttt` represents the time on one processor.
+where `ttt` represents the time on one processor (replace `ttt` by this time in the command line above).

 The efficiency (in percent) of the parallelization process is the ratio between the speed-up and the number of processors.
-One can plot it with:
+One can plot it (using [gnuplot](http://www.gnuplot.info)) with:

-    plot "< grep 'individual time' */log | tr '/' ' '" u 1:(ttt/$11/$1*100) w lp t "Boron cluster"
+    plot "< grep 'individual time' */*.abo | tr '/' ' '" u 1:(ttt/$11/$1*100) w lp t "Boron cluster"

 The first conclusion is that the efficiency is not so good when one use one orbital per processor.
 This is a general rule with the wavelet mode: due to